Obtaining Probate

 What is probate?

-If you are named as an executor in someone’s Will then you may need to obtain what is known as a grant of probate so that you can deal with the deceased’s personal affairs.
+If you are named as an executor in someone’s Will, then you may need to obtain what is known as a grant of probate so that you can deal with the deceased’s personal affairs such as collect in all assets; pay the deceased’s liabilities; and distribute the balance according to the deceased’s wishes.

-The Court will issue a grant of probate which names the executors appointed in the Will as the people having authority to deal with the assets of the estate.
+The Court will need to be assured that the Will is valid and correct to issue a grant of probate which names the executors appointed in the Will as the people having authority to deal with the assets of the estate.

 However, until a grant of probate is obtained, you may not be able to access the deceased’s bank accounts or sell any property belonging to them.
-You may also not be able to pay any legacies left in the Will to the beneficiaries.
+You may also not be able to pay any legacies left in the Will to the beneficiaries simply because the Grant of Probate gives you the authority to access and distribute the Estate

-If the deceased leaves a Will naming executors, those executors will be responsible for applying for a grant of probate.
+If the deceased made a valid Will in which there is an effective appointment of executors, the will authorises them to act in the estate, therefore, those executors will be responsible for applying for a grant of probate.

 Obtaining a grant of probate

-To obtain a grant it is necessary to not just apply to the Court but to also submit tax declarations to HM Revenue and Customs.
-Here at IMD Solicitors, our expert lawyers can take away the stress and worry of this complicated process and do all that for you.
+It is very important to note that to obtain a grant there is also a need to submit tax declarations (‘IHT’) to HM Revenue and Customs.
+These declarations are needed to inform the HM Revenue and Customs of the value of the deceased’s estate and whether there will be any inheritance tax to pay.
+Here, at IMD Solicitors, our expert lawyers can take away the stress and worry of this complicated process and do all that for you.

-How long does it take to obtain a grant?
+How long does it take to apply for a grant?

-It all depends on how quickly all the information for the inheritance tax account can be assembled.
-If we receive instructions soon after the death occurred, generally we aim to obtain the grant within just a few months.
+It all depends on how quickly all the information for the application and inheritance tax account can be assembled.
+If we receive instructions soon after the death occurred, generally we aim to apply for the grant within just a few months.
 However, if the estate is very complicated this can take longer.

 What happens after the grant is obtained?

-The executor or administrator will also need to close any accounts that the deceased had and also sell any assets and they are also responsible for ensuring that all debts and inheritance tax are paid and that the estate is distributed correctly.
+The executor or administrator will need to close any accounts that the deceased had, sell any assets and ensure that all debts and inheritance tax are paid, and that the estate is distributed correctly.

 This can be very time consuming for the appointed executor or administrator.
 In our experience it can take between six to twelve months from the date of the death for the estate to settle but if the estate is more extensive or if there is a dispute, then it could take a lot longer.